Thermometer in Car

 Use the temperature data: When driving in extreme weather conditions, use the external temperature data to adjust your driving behavior accordingly (e.g., avoiding icy roads in winter).

-Install additional sensors: If your car doesn’t have a built-in sensor, you can install an aftermarket external sensor for precise outside temperature measurements.
+Install additional sensors: If your car doesn’t have a built-in sensor, you can install an aftermarket external sensor to measure outdoor temperature accurately.

 2.4 Using a Smart Thermometer